 What is the maximum occupancy for a Newmarket STR?

-Guests cannot occupy more than 3 bedrooms, and the property cannot host more than 6 overnight guests at one time.
+Per §8.2(6), the operator cannot make more than 3 bedrooms available for STR use, and cannot permit more than 6 overnight guests at one time.
 This cap applies regardless of property size.

 How much parking do I need for a Newmarket STR?

-One off-street parking space per bedroom rented, PLUS one additional off-street space for the permanent resident of the property.
-If you rent 3 bedrooms, you need 4 off-street parking spaces total.
-This is one of the strictest parking requirements in the GTA and often disqualifies condos or properties with tandem-only driveways.
+Per §8.2(3), one off-street parking space per bedroom in use by the business, PLUS one additional off-street space for the Permanent Resident.
+If you rent the maximum 3 bedrooms, you need 4 off-street parking spaces total.
+This requirement disqualifies most condos and properties with tandem-only driveways.

 Does Newmarket charge a Municipal Accommodation Tax?